blueridgeboost/blueridgeboost.github.io/src/content/english/classes/Middle_School_Advanced_Programming_with_JavaScript.md

 date: "2021-07-12"
 draft: false
 title: "Middle School Advanced Programming with JavaScript | Blue Ridge Boost"
-page_title: "Middle School Advanced Programming with JavaScript"
+page_title: "Advanced JavaScript"
+page_subtitle: "Programming for Middle Schoolers"
 description: "High school-level content for advanced midleschoolers."
 summary: "The advanced middle school JavaScript course is designed to take students with a basic understanding of programming to the next level.
 The curriculum focuses on enhancing logical thinking and problem-solving skills through hands-on programming practice."
 section: "classes"